-Even if your California auto insurance policy provides a limited Mexico endorsement, and even if it would provide you insurance coverage for liability in Mexico (it won’t), it doesn’t matter.
+Even if your auto insurance policy provides a limited Mexico endorsement, and even if it would provide you insurance coverage for liability in Mexico (it won’t), it doesn’t matter.
 Mexican law provides that liability insurance can only be provided through and admitted Mexican insurance company.

 So your US auto insurance is effectively worthless for liability claims in Mexico.

 Don’t be fooled, many U.S. auto insurance and RV insurance providers may offer a limited Mexico coverage endorsement, but this is normally for physical damage coverages (Collision and Comprehensive), not for liability.

 In your policy the territory where coverage is allowed will normally be defined as something like the following:

 The policy territory is:

 This policy also applies to loss to, or accidents involving, “your covered auto” while being transported between their ports.

 This means you don’t have coverage in Mexico, period.

 So, if your insurance policy is with Mercury Insurance, State Farm or Allstate, it will not qualify as admitted under Mexican insurance regulations, you will need a Mexico car insurance policy from a company like Qualitas, Mapfre, or AXA Seguros.